toleda/audio_HDAEnabler1/README.txt

 ============
 OS X Realtek ALC885 through ALC898 Onboard Audio

-HDAEnabler1.kext installed with a Patched AppleHDA.kext enables OS X Realtek ALC onboard audio on Intel based motherboards with a bootable clean install of OS X. HDAEnabler1.kext injects Audio_ID = 1 for non-DSDT systems.
+HDAEnabler1.kext installed with a Realtek AppleHDA.kext enables OS X Realtek ALC onboard audio on Intel based motherboards with a bootable clean install of OS X. HDAEnabler1.kext injects Audio_ID = 1 for non-DSDT systems.

 In ML, The audio_HDAEnabler1.kext supports
 1. Audio_ID: 1 for 3 (no 5.1), 5 and 6 port Realtek ALC onboard audio